Sparky015/AstralEngine/PLANNING.md

 ## Data Transformations

-- Board split into array of 8 arrays (because statistically, the access of the data will be more in certain rows like the first two rows of each color piece)
+- Board split into array of 8 arrays (because statistically, the access of the data will be more in certain rows like the first two rows of each color piece

+Click & Drags -> Coordinate -> Square Location & Piece Moved -> Check if Valid -> (if no, reset) (if yes, move piece & compute valid moves)